Morgan Wharton and Caitlin Kennedy, B.A.

 Whether or not you go to a gym, there are plenty of ways to get a good workout at home!
 You can get a great workout with bodyweight exercises alone.
 Use this guide from the National Institutes of Health to begin resistance training and weight lifting at home.
 Investing in a jump rope, balance ball, medicine ball, resistance bands, and 5-pound dumbbells can give you more flexibility with your workouts.
 Variation is important to get the most benefits from exercise and prevent boredom from the same routines.
 The Nike Training Club app for smartphones has free workouts, sorted by difficulty, which can be done with these basic training tools.
 The app also tracks your progress and adds new workouts once you reach specific milestones based on the number of minutes you’ve exercised.

 Signing up for a race is a great way to motivate you to begin an exercise routine.
-It gives you a deadline to work towards-the date of the race-and a concrete goal to train for-the length of the race.
+It gives you a deadline to work towards – the date of the race – and a concrete goal to train for – the length of the race.
 A 5k is a great first race to train for because it’s only 3.14 miles.
-If you’re in the DC area, consider the Cancer Prevention and Treatment Fund 5K on September 23, 2012.
+If you’re in the DC area, consider signing up for or supporting the Stop Cancer Now 5K Run/Walk on September 22, 2013.
 This 5K supports the Cancer Prevention and Treatment Fund, a charity that has been designated one of America’s best.
 You can even form a team and create a web page to honor a loved one and fundraise in his/her honor.
-(If you raise at least $350, you can get his or her name on the race shirt that everyone wears!)
+(If you raise $350 or more, you can get his or her name on the race shirt that everyone wears!)
 Exercise with your team members and use the fundraiser for extra motivation to stick to your fitness goals!
 This 5K allows runners and walkers, so you can participate even if you can’t run all five kilometers by the date of the race.
-It’s perfect for participants of all ages, and you can even race with your dog or a stroller!
+It’s perfect for participants of all ages, and you can even race with a stroller!

 Even if you aren’t in the DC area, you can still register to participate in the race’s Virtual 5K–run the distance at home and submit your time online!